JVerbruggen/jrides/docs/coaster_yml.md

 All of this is defined in the coaster.yml

 ## How to create coaster.yml

+### a) Semi-automated creation
+It is possible to generate a template file for you to get started quicker, and get a feel for the files that have to be created.

+After starting jrides, run `/jrides generate <coaster/flatride> <identifier>` to create a new coaster or flatride.

+### b) Manual creation
 To create a coaster.yml file:
 1. Go to your file explorer and navigate to `<your spigot server root>/plugins/jrides/coasters`.
 2. Create a folder the same as your ride_identifier *(only characters [A-Za-z0-9_-])*.
 Navigate into the folder.